-Power constitutes one of the single largest expenses for most of Ferroglobe's products other than manganese-based alloys.
+Power constitutes one of the single largest expenses for most of Ferroglobe's products.
 Ferroglobe focuses on minimizing energy prices and unit consumption throughout its operations by concentrating its silicon and manganese-based alloy production during periods when energy prices are lower.
-In 2019, Ferroglobe's total power consumption was 7,392 gigawatt hours with power contracts that vary across its operations.
+In 2020, Ferroglobe's total power consumption was 6,585 gigawatt-hours, with power contracts that vary across its operations.